-And both the second control of the second co u may pay the full cost of the prescription because you find that the drug is not covered for me reason.
-For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it.
-Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost. en you utilize your worldwide emergency coverage, worldwide urgently needed services, orldwide emergency transportation benefits u will pay the full cost of emergency services received outside of the United States at the time u receive services.
-To receive reimbursement from us, you must do the following: Pay your bill at the time it is received.
-We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document.
-Save all of your receipte and cond up copies when you ask up to pay you back.
-In come
+You may pay the full cost of the prescription because you find that the drug is not covered for some reason.

+- □ For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it. - □Save your receipt and send a copy to us when you ask us to pay you back.
+In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.